PierreSymonPeralta/cv/src/index.md

 ## Experiences

-### SGX Group (Singapore Exchange) - Senior Software Engineer  *( Jan 2022 - Present )*
+### SGX Group (Singapore Exchange) - Assistant Vice President(Software Engineering) *( Jan 2022 - Present )*

 #### As a consultant under STEENBOK PTE LTD from *( Jan 2022 - Sept 2022 )*

 -   Develop and maintain multiple web application for different business unit (sgx.com, sgxgroup.com, regco. sgx.com and internal web applications)
 -   Interact with different business units for requirements gathering and solutioning
 -   Build reusable components, tools and libraries with matching documentation to a standard which makes it quick and easy to adopt by different application
-    - Core components, built on top of Web Components that is framework agnostic, used by different apps regardless of the framework that their using
+    - Core components, built on top of Web Components that is framework agnostic, used by different web apps accross the organization
     - An automation test framework, a cli tool which is a wrapper for WebdriverIO with built in Page Object models that is inline with our Core components
     - A custom build tool, inspired by create-react-app built on top webpack 5 that handles all complex configuration with custom loaders and plugins to cater specific application needs
+-   Design and develop API using serverless technologies such as AWS lambda and Azure Functions
 -   Enforce coding standards and validates architecture design for new and existing application
 -   Make sure that all tools and libraries are on latest or CVE free version
 -   Implement partial server side rendering for SEO with the use of Cloudfront Lambda@Edge functions for SPA applications
 -   Collaborate with UX, Backend and DevOps engineers
--   Develop API using serverless technologies such as AWS lambda and Azure Functions

 **Tech used:**
-*HTML5, CSS3, JavaScript, Web Components, SASS, Webpack, High Charts, WebdriverIO, Cucumber, Mocha, Chai, Sinon, NodeJS, Bash, AWS Services (CloudFront, S3, Lambda), Azure (Azure Functions, API Management), Lerna*
+*HTML5, CSS3, JavaScript, TypeScripts, Web Components, ReactJS, TailwindCSS, SASS, Webpack, HighCharts, WebdriverIO, Cucumber, Mocha, Chai, Sinon, NodeJS, Bash, AWS Services (CloudFront, S3, Lambda), Azure (Azure Functions, API Management), Lerna*

 ### Taiger - Staff Front-End Engineer  *( Sept 2021 - Jan 2022 )*

 - Develop web based application that uses Generative AI, Deep Learning for Natural Language Processing
-- Define and document front end architecture and guidelines for all core products to enforce consistency for better development work flow
+- Design and develop front end architecture and guidelines for all core products to enforce consistency for better development work flow
 - Re factor and enhance existing code architecture for core products
 - Implement various product customization based on client's design specifications
 - Manage and setup CI/CD  pipelines on Bamboo